-How to make clarified butter or ghee is a common query.
+How to make clarified butter or ghee is a common consumer query.

-There are varieties of clarified butter making methods: out of them creamery butter method is one of the most popular methods, which, to a large extent, resemblances the old desi ghee making methods involving traditional process of churning ghee butter.
+There are varieties of clarified butter-making methods: out of them, the creamery butter method is one of the most popular methods, which, to a large extent, resemblances the old desi ghee making methods involving a traditional process of churning ghee butter.
 The process of ghee clarified butter making is,

-In creamery butter method, unsalted creamery butter is used as the raw material.
-It is also called the white butter.
-The butter is heated in especially built ghee boiler, which is made of a stainless steel jacketed pan (vessel) along with a manual stirrer.
+In the creamery butter method, unsalted creamery butter is used as the raw material.
+It is also called white butter.
+The butter is heated in an especially built ghee boiler, which is made of a stainless steel jacketed pan (vessel) along with a manual stirrer.

-Initially, the solid portion of white butter is chopped in small pieces so that the small pieces get mostly faster melting friendly.
-This while butter gets slow cooked on a low flame and gets properly melted.
+Initially, the solid portion of white butter is chopped into small pieces so that the small pieces get mostly faster melting friendly.
+This whole butter gets slow-cooked on a low flame and gets properly melted.
 Later, the steam pressure within the jacket is increased in a way that the liquid mass starts boiling.

 A fixed temperature is maintained so that moisture gets constantly evaporated.

-At this stage a typical ghee flavor also comes out, and this is an indication that clarified butter manufacturing process is about to be completed.
+At this stage, a typical ghee flavor also comes out, and this is an indication that the clarified butter manufacturing process is about to be completed.

 The final temperature of clarification usually ranges from 110°C to 120°C, depending upon the protocol of the manufacturing facility.